But why should we pay attention to yoga philosophy, and why does it matter in our lives and our practice today in 2023?

 As I mentioned undertaking a Yoga Teacher Training earlier, some students may find the yoga philosophy to be an eye-opener when it comes to new ideas.
 But the trick is to remain open, even to concepts that you may not feel currently in alignment with.
 We do not need to tick every box on the yogic path immediately; it’s a lifelong practice that’ll change and develop as we grow and move on.

 We are all human beings; we do get things wrong as we try to achieve everything all at once while following the spiritual path.
 It is easy to end up overanalysing ourselves or spending countless hours critiquing how we currently live our lives.
 The opportunity to relentlessly beat ourselves up can rise to the surface if we are too judgemental.

 Sometimes, the best thing to do is to get on the mat, breathe deeply, and move.
 We can take that compassion that manifests in our practice out into the world, without considering if we are abiding by every example that has been laid out for us.

-Use these timeless teachings to refer to, again and again, as we aim to pursue these ancient pearls of wisdom in all that we do and to integrate yoga into our daily routine , even in our the modern age of 2020.
+Use these timeless teachings to refer to, again and again, as we aim to pursue these ancient pearls of wisdom in all that we do and to integrate yoga into our daily routine , even in our the modern age of 2022.